 We source Pinot noir from the windswept appellations along the rugged Sonoma Coast, as well as the cool Russian River Valley, where this varietal develops its finest expression.
-Each of our acclaimed Pinot noir vineyards including Gap’s Crown, Sangiacomo, Walala and Rodger’s Creek, imparts its own distinctive character to the grapes.
-Our site-specific wines possess unique and discernable qualities, which could come from nowhere else on earth.
+Each of our acclaimed Pinot noir vineyards including Gap’s Crown, Sangiacomo and Walala, imparts its own distinctive character to the grapes.
+Our site-specific wines possess unique and discernible qualities, which could come from nowhere else on earth.

 Ridgetop Vineyard lies atop the mountains along the northwest Sonoma Coast near the town of Annapolis.
 Buffeted by Pacific Ocean breezes, vines here undergo a beneficial struggle, producing only miniscule yields with concentrated flavors, provocative aromatics and silky, supple texture.
 This Sojourn fan favorite, produced since 2009, sells out quickly each year.

 Riddle Vineyard sits on a coastal ridge in Green Valley near the town of Occidental, a rugged section of the West Sonoma Coast that overlooks the iconic Pinot noir sites of the region.
-Our 2017 Riddle Vineyard Pinot noir showcases intriguing, concentrated bramble berry character supported by ample structure from silky tannins.
+Our 2020 Riddle Vineyard Pinot Noir showcases intriguing, concentrated bramble berry character supported by ample structure from silky tannins.

 Our Russian River Valley Pinot Noir captures the essence of this appellation as a world-class location for Pinot noir.
 It is a blend of several vineyards, including components from Riddle and the famed Bucher Vineyard.
 Bucher provides additional layers of dark fruit, richness and depth.
 It adds another layer to the red fruit profiles and lush textures from Riddle.